Outdoor Projectors and Outdoor Movie Screens 2017

 Today, there are many types of projection screens available.
 You don’t have to be stuck using a single type.
 However, there is a wide variety in terms of how portable these screens are.
 A truly portable screen can be dismantled and carried into and out of a house at will.
 Look out for screens that do not offer this functionality.
 When buying an outdoor movie screen, ensure that it can be rolled up and carried inside when you’re done with the movie night and are cleaning up for the night.

 While portable projector screens are definitely the cheapest option, they are also the most annoying to set up.
-They take ages to adjust in order to get the right distance from projector to screen, and the right image quality.
+They take ages to adjust in order to get the right distance from projector to screen, and the right image quality for your outside movie theater.

 Material and Angle